 The FUN token powers every aspect of FunFair's Ethereum-based casino platform and protocol.
 FunFair is one of the first practical applications to go live on Ethereum.
 It seeks to make transparent and secure casinos easy for anyone to create anywhere.

 Though its token currently sells for about $0.016, FunFair's market approach differs.
 The platform is not limited to what the developers of FUN create.
 It allows private label casinos and people can develop custom games.

-Led in foundation in 2017 by Jez San, FunFair's headquarters is in Singapore with an office in London.
+Founded in 2017 by Jez San, FunFair's headquarters is in Singapore with an office in London.
 Jez is known for reverse engineering a Nintendo Gameboy without Nintendo's help.
-He later met Nintendo's President, Hiroshi Yamauchi then worked for him on 3D games.
+He later met Nintendo's President, Hiroshi Yamauchi and then worked for him on 3D games.

 FUN is available for trading on major exchanges: Bittrex, Binance, HitBTC and EtherDelta.
-After buying ETH or BTC, the coins would be sent to the user's wallet on the exchange and trade them for FUN.
+After buying ETH or BTC, the coins can be sent to the user's wallet on the exchange and traded for FUN.

 MyEtherWallet lets users create a paper wallet (with the private key) which can be printed out.
 This offline storage method lowers the tokens' exposure to hackers.
 FUN can also be stored on a hardware wallet such as Ledger Nano S and Trezor.
 Hardware wallets are built to protect private keys from hackers while still making it easy to perform transactions.

 To turn FUN into cash, the token has to be exchanged for major cryptocurrencies like BTC or ETH.
 It will follow the process used to purchase the coins but in reverse.
 The BTC or ETH could be sold or converted into other currencies or liquidated into fiat for cash like USD or EUR.